eelstork/L3/Doc/L3/Design notes/Why build L3.md

 ## Leveraging narrative memory

+## Resolving "BT fall-through"

+Symptom: an agent will display unexpected behavior, such as resuming a mundane task (low pri) in the middle of handling an emergency.

+Solution: this may be resolved with certainties.
+In a related case study I demonstrate how returning a restricted status 'forces' reorganising the behavior tree.

+Status: solved in C#, however certainties have not been used much because they stretch both the C# compiler and built-in logging.

+## Resolving action conflicts

+Often the planning result (the desired output when running the behavior tree) is a unique action, which decides what the agent will do next.

+This disposition, however intuitive, flies in the face of how traditional BTs execute, since BTs return a status, not an action.

+As it is, production BTs have been observed to return 0, 1 or several actions.

+There are several approaches to this problem:

+(1) Detect incorrect output at runtime, and raise an error.
+(2) Raise the action (similar to exception raising) (3) We are doing it wrong, the BT should *return* an action.

+Status:

+So far (1) has been used.
+However this is not very satisfying; we'd much prefer pre-empting the issue at compile time.
+Depending on the environment, getting at the concurrent stacks generating the actions may be difficult.

+NOTE: the "one action" approach does not cover all uses of BTs.
+There are BTs designed for multi-tasking, which at times is making sense even when just one agent is involved.

 ## Built-in event support and vetoing

 In most languages events must be explicitly defined; for the most part this is pure drudgery, because events related to entering/exiting functions are easily implied.